 Best 20″ kids’ bikes for 6-8 year-olds

-But don’t worry – at Cycle Sprog, we’ve been testing and reviewing the best kids’ bikes since 2012.
-With years of experience cycling with kids, we’re here to guide you through the process.
+But there’s no need to worry.
+Here at Cycle Sprog, we’ve been reviewing and writing about family cycling since 2012.
+With years of hands-on experience cycling with kids, our mission is to help you make an informed, confident decision.

-For those who prefer to dive into the details, scroll down to explore our full list of the best 20” kids’ bikes, followed by a comprehensive buying guide to help you make an informed choice.
+If you prefer to dig into the details, keep reading for our full list of the best 20” kids’ bikes, followed by a comprehensive buying guide that will walk you through everything you need to consider.

 And once you've found the perfect bike for your young rider, don’t forget to equip them with one of the best kids’ bike helmets to keep them safe if they take a tumble.

-Before you start take a moment to GRAB YOUR FREE KIDS BIKE BUYING CHECKLIST to help you record all the information you need to find the perfect bike for your child.
+Before you start take a moment to GRAB YOUR FREE KIDS BIKE BUYING GUIDE to help you with all the information you need to find the perfect bike for your child.

 Use the links below to jump to the most relevant part of the article.